Pranav-Patel-123/Employee-Retention-Detection/README.md

 Dataset/Data Splitting methods used for each datasets are:
 1. 75% training and 25% testing
+2. 80% training and 20% testing
+3. 70% training and 30% testing
-2. K-Fold
+4. K-Fold
-3. K-Fold within 75% training and 25% testing
+5. K-Fold within 75% training and 25% testing

 <html>
    <body>